rrchai/autoChallenge/README.md

   - Create a workflow template repo in both Github and local
   - Auto-config the [SynapseWorkflowOrchestrator] and [workflow template] repos
   - Start the [SynapseWorkflowOrchestrator] container in the background
-  - Submit a model to test whether the infra setup works (Not Yet)
+  - Submit a simple dockerized model to test whether the infra setup works

-- To be continued ...
+- Send the user an email with most essential links

+Each step will ask users for prompts (yes/no). `autoChallenge` is still in the testing phase and has not yet been tested by others except myself.

 ## Installation